Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 "Your cousins are weird Ochi"
 "So are yours"

-The party determines a watch order and sets to bed
+The party determines a watch order and sets to bed.

+In the night on graysons watch he notices bird footprints appear in the snow one by one and hears a twig snap on the other side of camp.
+Ochi also notices footprints in another location.

+Grayson reaches down and picks up a handful of snow and flings it at one of the sets of foot prints.

 ---

-But resuming Perception.
-Checks for me, please.

-Here comes a 35 from Grayson.

-All right, Grayson

-You see a pair of birdie footprints appear in the snow, my hair than my ping working.

-Well then, let me reload.

 You guys come here, often.